5 Classic Tailgating Menus to Wow Your Crowd

 Serve Grill Master Chicken Wings with:

-- Little Kirsten's Grandma suggests having "your frosting ingredients set out and ready to go" so you can spread it quick, as it develops a fudge-like consistency as it cools.
+- Texas Sheet Cake V Make enough rich, decadent chocolate cake for a crowd.
+Little Kirsten's Grandma suggests having "your frosting ingredients set out and ready to go" so you can spread it quick, as it develops a fudge-like consistency as it cools.

 3. Burgers and Brats

 Crumbled blue cheese is added right into the hamburger meat, along with chives, hot pepper sauce, Worcestershire sauce, and mustard.
 Some reviewers doubled the blue cheese, or added more on top before serving, or even formed the patty around a ball of blue cheese.
 Whichever way you do it, you'll end up with burgers that definitely stand out from the rest.